anatoliansoftwarecommunity/welcome/docs/standard/CODE_OF_CONDUCT.md

 ### Casing

-The naming standards are defined under this section that use while developing an application [[1]].
+The naming standards are defined under this section that is used while developing an application [[1]].

 - The name of the classes, enumerations, delegates, methods, constructors, namespaces, and property must be Pascal case.
-- The name of the variables, and method parameters muet be Camel case.
+- The name of the variables and method parameters must be Camel case.

 ```csharp
   namespace MyNamespace